Marcus A. Brubaker

 Leonid Sigal, David Fleet and I will be running a tutorial for ICCV 2009: "Physics-Based Human Motion Modelling for People Tracking".

-I am currently a Postdoctoral Researcher with Raquel Urtasun (Toyota Technological Institute at Chicago).
+I am currently a Postdoctoral Fellow at the University of Toronto Scarborough.
 I also work as a Research Associate with Cadre Research Labs.
+Previously I worked with Raquel Urtasun (Toyota Technological Institute at Chicago).
 I finished my Ph.D. in September of 2011 supervised by David Fleet at the University of Toronto in the Computer Vision group.
 I received my M.Sc. and Honors B.Sc. from the University of Toronto in November 2006 and June 2004 respectively.
-Though American by birth I am living in Canada by choice, by wife and, more or less, by politics.

 Hobbies and Other Interests